 III.
 Assessing the Board's Performance

 The Nominating and Governance Committee shall oversee annually a self-evaluation by the Board of its performance during the prior year.
 As part of this process, the Nominating and Governance Committee will conduct an evaluation to review the progress and effectiveness of the Board and its committees, and will submit comments to the Lead Independent Director (or the Chairman of the Board if there is no Lead Independent Director).
-Following discussion with the Lead Independent Director or the Chairman of the Board, as the case may be, the Nominating and Governance Committee will then report back to the Board, and the full Board will consider and discuss the committee's report.
+Following discussion with the Lead Independent Director or the Chairman of the Board, as the case may be, the Nominating and Governance Committee will then report back to the Board, and the full Board will consider and discuss the committee’s report.
+The Nominating and Governance Committee may engage an outside advisor to conduct the annual self-evaluation.

 IV.
 Board Meetings